"You can trace every sickness, disease and ailment to a mineral deficiency."

 - Supports balanced blood sugar levels

-- Helps regulate glucose & insulin levels
+- Helps regulate glucose & insulin levels (Low levels of magnesium increase the risk of developing insulin resistance)

 - Supports horses with Cushing's Disease